-Minidoka County's average new case rate is low in the high risk tier and the positivity rate has dropped to moderate.
+Minidoka County's average new case rate has dropped into the moderate risk tier and the positivity rate has dropped to minimal.
 SCPHD is monitoring one local outbreak in a long-term care facility.
 Overall impact on local hospitals is moderate.

-Taking all major factors into account, the determined risk level is moderate.
+Taking all major factors, especially case rate and hospital impact, into account, the determined risk level is moderate